Bodie Island LighthouseVisit Website

-Ticket sales begin at 9 am, with climb times running every 30 minutes with a limit of eight visitors per climb.
-Ticket sales close at 4:30 pm.
+Ticket sales begin at 9 am, with climb times running every 20 minutes with a limit of eight visitors per climb.
+The last climb takes place at 4:30 pm.
 Ticket holders should arrive at the base of the lighthouse five minutes prior to their ticketed climb time.

 - Northern Beaches